-- 4. An application for the registration of a design shall consist of: - 1) a request for the registration of a design and issuance of a design registration certificate signed by the applicant or his representative; - 2) photographs or graphic representations of a design; - 3) a document certifying the payment of the fee fixed for filing of an application; - 4) description of a design; - 5) the power of attorney given to a person (where the application is filed by an authorised person); - 6) a declaration concerning designer's authorship; - 7) a document confirming the transfer of the design rights (where appropriate); - 8) a request to be granted priority (where appropriate); - 9) authorization granted by competent authorities under subparagraphs 3 or 4 of Article 9 of this Law (where appropriate); - 10) consent of the design holder according to subparagraphs 5 or 6 of paragraph 1 of Article 10 of this Law (where appropriate); - 11) a request concerning an earlier date of publication of a design (where appropriate); - 12) a request for deferment of publication of a design (where appropriate). - 5.
-A request for the registration of a design and issuance of a design registration certificate shall contain: - 1) information identifying the applicant and his representative, set out in the Regulations; - 2) name of a product; - 3) the classes and subclasses of the Locarno classification; - 4) information identifying the designer, set out in the Regulations; - 5) reference to priority (where appropriate). - 6.
-If registration of more than one example of a design is applied for, a fixed additional fee shall be payable for each additional example.
+4. An application for the registration of a design shall contain:

+1) a request for the registration of a design and issuance of a design registration certificate signed by the applicant or his representative;

+2) photographs or graphic representations of a design;

+3) description of a design;

+4) the power of attorney given to a person (where the application is filed by an authorised person);

+5) a declaration concerning designer's authorship;

+6) a document confirming the transfer of the design rights (where appropriate);

+7) a document confirming priority under paragraph 3 of Article 11 of this Law (where appropriate);

+8) authorization granted by competent authorities under subparagraphs 3 or 4 of Article 9 of this Law (where appropriate);

+9) consent of the design holder according to subparagraphs 5 or 6 of paragraph 1 of Article 10 of this Law (where appropriate);

+10) a request concerning an earlier date of publication of a design (where appropriate);

+11) a request for deferment of publication of a design (where appropriate).

+5. A request for the registration of a design and issuance of a design registration certificate shall contain:

+1) information identifying the applicant and his representative, set out in the Regulations;

+2) name of a product;

+3) the classes and subclasses of the Locarno classification;

+4) information identifying the designer, set out in the Regulations;

+5) the state where the first application was filed, the number and date of such application or the date and state of display at an international exhibition (where appropriate).
+Indication of the said date shall be considered to be a request to be granted priority under paragraphs 1 and 2 of Article 11 of this Law;

+6) reference to earlier or deferred publication of a design;

+7) evidence demonstrating that a fixed fee has been paid.

+6. If registration of more than ten example of a design is applied for, a fixed additional fee shall be payable for each additional example of the design indicated in the application.

+7. A fee for filing an application for registration of a design shall be paid by an applicant within one month of the filing thereof.